-We would like to put on record our gratitude to members of the cabinet for their increased levels of engagement during the process and that this will serve as a benchmark for future budget scrutiny exercises.
+Members said that they would like to put on record their gratitude to the Cabinet Members for their increased levels of engagement during the process and hoped that this would serve as a benchmark for future budget scrutiny exercises.

-There was, however, concern that a substantial amount of the information presented to the Overview and Scrutiny Panels related to the overall Budget for the Council.
-The Panels had wished to look specifically at budget detail for 2018/19 alongside figures for 2017/18, to enable comparison to avoid some time spent during the meetings seeking clarification and explanation.
+There was, however, concern that a substantial amount of the information presented to the Scrutiny Panels related to the overall Budget for the Council.
+The Panels wanted to look specifically at budget detail for 2018/19 alongside figures for 2017/18.
+This would have enabled some comparison and avoided some time spent during the meetings seeking clarification and explanation.